 On September 17, 2009, the Obama Administration announced a new approach for regional BMD operations called the Phased Adaptive Approach (PAA).
 The first application of the approach is in Europe, and is called the European PAA (EPAA).
-EPAA calls for using BMD-capable Aegis ships, a land-based radar in Europe, and eventually two Aegis Ashore sites in Romania and Poland to defend Europe against ballistic missile threats from countries such as Iran.
+EPAA calls for using BMD-capable Aegis ships, a land-based radar in Europe, and two Aegis Ashore sites in Romania and Poland to defend Europe against ballistic missile threats from countries such as Iran.

 Phase I of EPAA involved deploying Aegis BMD ships and a land-based radar in Europe by the end of 2011.
-Phase II involves establishing the Aegis Ashore site in Romania with SM-3 IB interceptors in the 2015 time frame.
-Phase 3 involves establishing the Aegis Ashore site in Poland with SM-3 IIA interceptors in the 2018 time frame.
+Phase II involved establishing the Aegis Ashore site in Romania with SM-3 IB interceptors in 2016.
+Phase 3 involves establishing the Aegis Ashore site in Poland with SM-3 IIA interceptors by FY2019.
 Each Aegis Ashore site in the EPAA is to include a structure housing an Aegis system similar to the deckhouse on an Aegis ship and 24 SM-3 missiles launched from a re-locatable Vertical Launch System (VLS) based on the VLS that is installed in Navy Aegis ships.
-The Aegis Ashore site in Romania was operationally certified on May 12, 2016.
+9

-Although BMD-capable Aegis ships have deployed to European waters before 2011, the first BMD-capable Aegis ship officially deployed to European waters as part of the EPAA departed its home port of Norfolk, VA, on March 7, 2011, for a deployment to the Mediterranean that lasted several months.
+Although BMD-capable Aegis ships were deployed to European waters before 2011, the first BMD-capable Aegis ship officially deployed to European waters as part of the EPAA departed its home port of Norfolk, VA, on March 7, 2011, for a deployment to the Mediterranean that lasted several months.10